cortezcristian/express4crud/README.md

 ## Creating a view

-Let's change all that a little bit to display a page with an HTMl table instead of a plain JSON response.
+Let's change all that a little bit to display a page with an HTML table instead of a plain JSON response.
 First create a new template called `views/list.jade` based on an existing one.
 ```bash
 $ cp views/index.jade views/list.jade
 ```
-Let's like that view to our existing route:
+Let's link that view to our existing route:

 ```javascript
 var app = module.parent.exports.app;